Phipsiart/Innenanzeiger/README.md

 # or
 bun dev
 ```
+Large portions of the authentication system logic in this project are derived from a video tutorial by Ugur Kellecioglu.

+The original code is provided under the MIT License and can be found in [this](https://github.com/ugurkellecioglu/next-14-lucia-auth-postgresql-drizzle-typescript-example) repository.

 ## We Love Contributions! ❤️

 Contributions of any kind are more than welcome.
 Feel free to report problems or make a pull request.
 We’re all ears! 🐰